-During the quarter ended November 26, 2016, our cash provided by financing activities totaled \$3.5 million.
-Our primary sources of cash during the first quarter were \$5.0 million of proceeds from a term loan obtained in September 2016 and \$0.2 million from participants in our employee stock purchase plan.
+For the two quarters ended February 28, 2017, our net cash provided by financing activities totaled \$0.2 million.
+Our primary sources of financing cash during the first two quarters of fiscal 2017 were \$5.0 million of proceeds from a term loan obtained in September 2016 and \$0.3 million of cash received from participants in our employee stock purchase plan.
 This new term loan has the same interest and repayment provisions as the \$15.0 million term loan obtained in fiscal 2016.
-Partially offsetting these sources of cash was \$1.7 million used to repay term loans payable and our financing obligation.